Twitch setup for always-on channels

 Keep the main stream independent.

 The 247 account should have its own stream key, panels, moderation settings, and channel identity.
-Your main account can still promote it without sharing keys or interrupting your normal broadcasts.
+The main account can still promote it without interrupting normal broadcasts.

 Recovery model